- Related Topics:

 Native collagen resists the action of trypsin but is hydrolyzed by the bacterial enzyme collagenase.
 When collagen is boiled with water, the triple helix is destroyed, and the subunits are partially hydrolyzed; the product is gelatin.
 The unfolded peptide chains of gelatin trap large amounts of water, resulting in a hydrated molecule.

-When collagen is treated with tannic acid or with chromium salts, cross links form between the collagen fibres, and it becomes insoluble; the conversion of hide into leather is based on this tanning process.
+When collagen is treated with tannic acid or with chromium salts, cross links form between the collagen fibers, and it becomes insoluble; the conversion of hide into leather is based on this tanning process.
 The tanned material is insoluble in hot water and cannot be converted to gelatin.
 On exposure to water at 62° to 63° C (144° to 145° F), however, the cross links formed by the tanning agents collapse, and the leather contracts irreversibly to about one-third its original volume.

-Collagen seems to undergo an aging process in living organisms that may be caused by the formation of cross links between collagen fibres.
+Collagen seems to undergo an aging process in living organisms that may be caused by the formation of cross links between collagen fibers.
 They are formed by the conversion of some lysine side chains to aldehydes (compounds with the general structure RCHO), and the combination of the aldehydes with the ε-amino groups of intact lysine side chains.
-The protein elastin, which occurs in the elastic fibres of connective tissue, contains similar cross links and may result from the combination of collagen fibres with other proteins.
+The protein elastin, which occurs in the elastic fibers of connective tissue, contains similar cross links and may result from the combination of collagen fibers with other proteins.
 When cross-linked collagen or elastin is degraded, products of the cross-linked lysine fragments, called desmosins and isodesmosins, are formed.